MGAC Impacts: Abe Garcia on the Los Angeles Market, Realizing his Dream, and Juggling Parenthood

 MGAC: What a great resource to have at your fingertips.

 AG: Definitely.
 Just knowing that expertise exists in-house is great for our clients.
 It makes the job easier for us and for the client as they can look to one partner for both of those tasks, in addition to project management.
 This also helps give us an edge in landing new opportunities.
-That’s actually how MGAC landed the client I’m working with now, a media company.
-The cost estimating team did a couple of estimates for them, and the client knew MGAC also specialized in project management and asked to start a conversation.
+That’s actually how MGAC landed the project I’m working with now, NFL Media’s new headquarters in Inglewood, CA. The cost estimating team did a couple of estimates for them, and they knew MGAC also specialized in project management and asked to start a conversation.

 MGAC: Nice!
 Tell us more about the work you’re doing.